Skip to main content

 Service layer fetches and caches

-Protocol-based services make the API call, decode the response, and cache results in memory.
+Protocol-based services make the API call, decode the response, and cache results (via MatchCacheStore or service-local caches).

 3